-The Group's contributions are recognised as employee compensation expense when they are due, unless they can be capitalised as an asset.
+Employee benefits are recognised as an expense, unless the cost qualifies to be capitalised as an asset.

 (a) Employee leave entitlements

 Employee entitlements to annual leave and long-service leave are recognised when they accrue to employees.
 A provision is made for the estimated liability for annual leave and long-service leave as a result of services rendered by employees up to the balance sheet date.